www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 * [ ] Speed up deployment via parallel module builds with mvnd.
 ## Done Tasks
+* [o] Playwright based test sometime do nothing. -> Playwright tests work now.
+    * [x] Avoid XSL errors in systemd logs.
+    * [ ] Maybe there is also a problem, when the submitted problem is optimized, but not fully solved. -> No, Playwright is not working.
+        * [x] Minimize Systemd logs, so that Playwright errors can be found there. -> No Playwright errors are outputed to the standard out and error anymore
+        * [ ] Run program in remote debug mode.
+            * [ ] Add new JVM parameter `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=127.0.0.1:8000`.
+            * [ ] Forward port of container to host machine, but don't make the port publicly available.
+            * [ ] Create command to forward the liver server debug port to local machine over SSH.
+        * [ ] For each log message, also log its thread name.
+        * [ ] Try restarting Playwright instance daily.
+        * [x] Maybe an error in the test causes problems for Playwright. -> According to the logs, errors are recovered.
+        * [x] Maybe the problem is that optimization requests are being queue, but not processed yet.
+          Thereby, the queue grows until something breaks. -> This does not seem to be the case.
+        * [x] Is Playwright present in container in the correct version? -> Yes
+        * [x] Create only one Playwright server, that one browser per HtmlClient in Java.
+    * [ ] If nothing works, use HTMLUnit instead.
 * [x] Detect any deployment errors.
     * [x] Maven Build
     * [x] Shell Project Setup